 2-of-3 Basic Multisig is designed to provide an intermediate level of security against threats:

 Data and Credential Loss - There are no passphrases or seeds that the client needs to manage.
 The emergency backup key and mobile key backup provide additional layers of safety against loss.

 Malware - Basic multisig uses heterogeneous hardware and software platforms (Hardware Wallet + mobile OS) to protect against malware.
 2 of 3 keys are kept offline, preventing remote key theft.

 Credential Theft - Two of three keys are kept on devices that cannot be accessed through user account credentials alone.
-The remaining mobile key is guarded by two sets of credentials (mobile login + Casa login) or two biometric/PIN gates (the phone lock screen and the Keymaster app lock screen).
+The remaining mobile key is guarded by two sets of credentials (mobile login + Casa login) or two biometric/PIN gates (the phone lock screen and Casa App lock screen).

 Network-Based Attacks - If Casa’s servers were completely taken over by attackers, the client’s private keys would still be safe because they are stored offline or on their mobile phone.
 No private keys are stored on Casa servers.

 Phishing - All the details of signed transactions are confirmed independently on each hardware device, protecting against fake Casa apps or websites.